techtile-by-dramco/experiments/02_calibration/readme.md

 > insert picture

+1. In the loopback procedure the phase difference between the RX and TX RF chains is determined, i.e., $\Delta\phi_i$
+2. Absolute calibration retrieves the phase difference between the global ref clock and the RX PLL per CSP, i.e., $\phi_{i,r}$
+3. The phase received by the CSP coming from the user is determined with reference to the RX PLL of that CSP to estimate the channel state information, i.e.,  $\phi_{i,ch}$.

-## Loopback
+## 1. Loopback

 A loopback is provided between the RX and TX chains on each CSP.

-1. Transmit the PLL carrier (without any precoding)
+A. Transmit the PLL carrier (without any precoding)

-2. Receive the TX-PLL at the RX
+B. Receive the TX-PLL at the RX
-3. Determine the relative phase differences between the two PLLs.
+C. Determine the relative phase differences between the two PLLs, i.e., $\Delta\phi_i$

-### 1. Transmit the PLL carrier
+### A. Transmit the PLL carrier

 To transmit the PLL carrier a real-valued sample is being transmitted (0.8).
 This means that the I component is 0.8, while the Q is 0.
 In essence, we transmit $\cos(2 \pi f t + \phi_t)$.
 We omit the amplitude term as this won't change the calibration phase.

-### 2. Receive the TX-PLL at the RX
+### B. Receive the TX-PLL at the RX
 At the receiver, we receive the TX-PLL carrier including the TX and RX chain effects (omitting the effect of the cable).
 Writing this in complex notation:

 $$s_{rx}(f) = t_i(f) *  r_i(f)$$